$250k Life Insurance: $20-$300/mo Rates by Age (Term vs Whole Life 2026)

 What is a $250k Term Life Insurance Policy?

 A $250k term life insurance policy will only pay the $250,000 death benefit to your beneficiaries if you die during the term period.
-Most term life policies range between 10 and 30 years.
+Most term life policies range between 10 and 30 years, with some insurers offering terms up to 40 years.

 Suitability and Benefits of a $250k Whole Life Insurance Policy